xiezhulin/cmd2win/README.md

 # Installation
 ## On Windows
-    Run 'smb_monitor.py' by cmd(details with '--help') after windos boot, or put 'smb_monitor.py' into 'C:\Users\Administrator\AppData\Roaming\Microsoft\Windows\Start Menu\Programs', ensure the server
+    Run 'smb_monitor.py' by cmd(details with '--help') after windows boot, or put 'smb_monitor.py' into 'C:\Users\Administrator\AppData\Roaming\Microsoft\Windows\Start Menu\Programs', ensure the server
     can started when windows bootcompleted, but maybe different path in your computer.
 ## On Linux